 The 1960s and 1970s saw many changes at St. Peter’s, reflecting the changes undergone by society as a whole.
 The parish saw the adoption of the 1979 Prayer Book, as well as new roles for women and youth in parish life.
 The ordination of women into the priesthood introduced women seminarians and priests.
 The new roles of Eucharistic Minister and Lector gave laypeople increased opportunity to participate in the service.

-After a period of transition in the 1990s, the Rev. Manuel P. Faria III became the rector of St. Peter’s in 1999.
-Under the leadership of its Vestry and Rector, St. Peter’s offers a welcoming place for new families.
-St. Peter’s is actively involved in community affairs, and is growing in faith and numbers.
-We are thankful for our past, enthusiastic about our future, and proud of our stated mission:
+After a period of transition in the 1990s, the Rev. Manuel P. Faria III was called as rector of St. Peter’s in 1999 and remained until his retirement in 2021.
+During his ministry, outreach programs expanded, the chancel was re-designed to be more accessible, and our community grew in faith and numbers.
+As we navigate the impact of Covid-19 and our interim time, we are thankful for our past, enthusiastic about our future, and proud of our stated mission:

 St. Peter’s feeds God’s people — all are welcome at our table.